CBD vs Delta-8: Which One is Better for Anxiety?

 How does CBD help with anxiety?

-Anxiety happens due to the imbalance homeostasis of the central nervous system or endocannabinoid system.
-This imbalance leads our nervous system into a constant state of hyperarousal, In other words, “anxious”.
+According to WHO, anxiety happens due to the imbalance in homeostasis or the hyperactivity of the central nervous system.
+This imbalance leads our nervous system into a constant state of hyperarousal, in other words, “anxious”.

-When a person with anxiety takes CBD, the cannabinoids reach the digestive system and metabolize in the body, and further interact with the endocannabinoid system especially the CB1 receptors in the brain and help in rebalancing the wound-up nervous system, further reducing mental and physical stress and anxiety.
+When a person with anxiety takes CBD, the cannabinoids reach the digestive system and metabolize in the body, and further interact with the endocannabinoid system especially the CB1 receptors in the brain, and help in rebalancing the wound-up nervous system, further reducing mental and physical fatigue, and thus managing anxiety.

-Delta-8, short for “delta-8 THC or delta-8 tetrahydrocannabinol” is also a cannabinoid that is mildly psychoactive and found naturally in hemp and cannabis plants.
+Delta-8, short for “delta-8 THC or delta-8 tetrahydrocannabinol” is a minor cannabinoid that shares structural similarities with delta-9 THC, the psychoactive compound responsible for the traditional marijuana “high.”

 How does delta-8 help with anxiety?

-Delta-8 works similar to CBD, it also balances the endocannabinoid system (ECS) which is centrally involved in the regulation of anxiety and fear responses, but there is a catch.
+Delta-8 works similarly to CBD, it also balances the endocannabinoid system (ECS) which is centrally involved in the regulation of anxiety and fear responses.

-When a person takes delta-8, the cannabinoids metabolize, reach the ECS, and bind to the CB1 receptor similar to CBD, this regulates brain function and helps balance the nervous system, In other words, reduces stress and anxiety.
+When a person takes delta-8, the cannabinoids metabolize, reach the ECS, and bind to the CB1 receptor similar to CBD, this regulates brain function and helps balance the nervous system and reduces stress and anxiety.

 However, delta-8 also interacts with other receptors, which results in altering the prescription of mind and body.
 In other words, it makes you feel “high”.
-Although, it is milder, and you won’t feel out of control of a situation.
+Although, it is milder, as compared to delta-9.

-The mild psychoactive effect of delta-8 can be a good thing for some people for calming severe stress and anxiety.
+Nevertheless, the mild psychoactive effect of delta-8 can be a good thing for some people in managing stress and anxiety.

 CBD vs delta-8: are they safe for anxiety?